-Recipe for Chicken Cacciatore – Also known as hunter’s stew, cacciatore is a hearty mixture of tomatoes, red peppers, onions, herbs, and sometimes wine.
-Makes a delicious family meal!
+Chicken Cacciatore – Also known as hunter’s stew, cacciatore is a hearty mixture of tomatoes, red peppers, onions, herbs, and sometimes wine.
+It’s the perfect Sunday night meal!

 I am thrilled to share my recipe for Chicken Cacciatore that I have been making for years.
 We love classic Italian meals like Sausage Stuffed Shells with Spinach, Chicken Marsala, Mushroom Risotto, and Bruschetta Chicken Pasta.
 This one doesn’t have a required pasta, but it is the epitome of flavorful comfort food!
 It is in a rich and rustic tomato sauce while the chicken just soaks up all that flavor and falls of the bone.
 I use white wine in this version but I bet a nice Marsala or red wine would be excellent with some modifications.
 What I like about this particular recipe is that everything is made in one pot.

 For me, the lightly breaded chicken makes all the difference.
 As I was making this chicken cacciatore, I almost devoured the chicken after I browned it.
 I suddenly had an extreme lust for fried chicken.
 But, thankfully, the fact that the chicken wasn’t fully cooked at that stage kept me from devouring it on the spot.
 And it paid off because I love this amazing dish.
 It doesn’t have any complexity to it really, but the robust combination of the white wine and capers do raise the bar on family meals.
 In the interest of full disclosure though, my son wouldn’t eat it.
 The big chunks of onions scared him off.
 Oh, and he has an aversion to all forms of chicken so that didn’t help.